enjoyneering/Arduino_Deep_Sleep/README.md

 This example puts ATtiny85 (will work with any Arduino) in deep sleep for 30 sec.
 Wakes it up and turn on LED connected to the pin 0.
 After put arduino back to sleep

-NOTE: Average ATtiny85 consumption in deep sleep mode is about 3 microampere (powered by 3.3v).
+NOTE: Average ATtiny85 consumption in deep sleep mode is about 3 microampere at 3.3 volt.